huly94/smart_museum_proj/README.md

      Another solution can be using a web service that give continuously the weather.
 There are several weather APIs, an example can be OpenWeatherMap
-   - SensorPresence: a simple occupancy sensor (probably a passive infraRed sensor) that detects if there is at least one visitor in the area or none.
+   - **SensorPresence**: a simple occupancy sensor (probably a passive infraRed sensor) that detects if there is at least one visitor in the area or none.
 We need this sensor for the light managing.
 It is an electronic sensor that measures infrared (IR) light radiating from objects in its field of view.
     ![prensence_sensor](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cd/Light_switch_with_passive_infrared_sensor.jpg/150px-Light_switch_with_passive_infrared_sensor.jpg)

-   - SensorMobile: This sensor is triggered by the pushing on a button (placed or in a mobile application or on the audio guide itself), when a visitor need suggestions on works related to the one is currently watching, in this case a colored light guide him on other works.
+   - **SensorMobile**: This sensor is triggered by the pushing on a button (placed or in a mobile application or on the audio guide itself), when a visitor need suggestions on works related to the one is currently watching, in this case a colored light guide him on other works.

-   - SensorColor and SensorGesture: These two sensors are related to the pervasive game “chromatize it!” in which a visitor using a device takes a color (in the form of a light source) and uses it to color a wall.
+   - **SensorColor and SensorGesture**: These two sensors are related to the pervasive game “chromatize it!” in which a visitor using a device takes a color (in the form of a light source) and uses it to color a wall.
 So the sensor color has to detect the color coming out from that light source, and the sensor gesture it’s a motion sensor that detect when a visitor pass the paint on the smart wall. the sensor color can be a sparkFun RGB light sensor - ISL29125.